Subgeometrically ergodic autoregressions with autoregressive conditional heteroskedasticity: Empirical application

 The right panel in the bottom row of Figure 1 shows the residual series $\hat{\varepsilon}_{t}$.
 Four additional graphs analyzing the residuals are available in Figure 2 in Appendix B: autocorrelation functions of the residuals and of the squared residuals, together with a histogram and a Q-Q plot.
 The autocorrelation functions reveal that the very strong persistence present in the original series has been quite well captured by the estimated subgeometrically ergodic AR\textendash ARCH model (only three of the shown 100 autocorrelation coefficients are barely outside the displayed critical values).
 The histogram and the Q-Q plot indicate that the employed skew version of the $t$-distribution fits well as only a few outlying observations deviate from the estimated density function and the 45 degree line.

-Note also that the estimated AR\textendash ARCH model satisfies the requirements of a stationary and (subgeometrically) ergodic process.
-It may be interesting to note that estimation attempts using standard linear ARMA(1,1)\textendash GARCH(1,1) models (with skew $t$ errors) lead to estimated autoregressive coefficients in excess of $0.999$, reflecting the very persistent nature of the data series apparent from the time series and autocorrelation plots in the top row of Figure 1.
+Note also that the estimated AR\textendash ARCH model satisfies the requirements of a stationary and{} polynomially ergodic process with finite absolute moments.\footnote{That is, the parameter estimates in (\ref{EstimationResults}) correspond to a process satisfying the requirements of Proposition 1 with $s_{0}=1$.
+(Note that these requirements are not satisfied with $s_{0}=1.5$ which would correspond to finite second moments of $y_{t}$.)} It may be interesting to note that estimation attempts using standard linear ARMA(1,1)\textendash GARCH(1,1) models (with skew $t$ errors) lead to estimated autoregressive coefficients in excess of $0.999$, reflecting the very persistent nature of the data series apparent from the time series and autocorrelation plots in the top row of Figure 1.

 The primary purpose of this small empirical example was to demonstrate what kind of time series could be modeled with subgeometrically ergodic AR\textendash ARCH models.
 It is worth pointing out that such models may work well even in cases where the graphs of the employed time series and related autocorrelation functions look very different from those displayed in Figure 1.